chandrabhraman/awesome-lunar-gnc-resources/README.md

 ## Chandrabhraman resources

 * [Lunar Reconnaisance Orbiter GNC analysis](https://github.com/chandrabhraman/lro-analysis) -> tools for accessing the SPICE ephemeris data for LRO and looks at analysing the pointing and rate control of the spacecraft.
-* [Star Sensor model]() -> to setup attitude control simulations with star sensor simulated readings to test your algorithm -> IN PROGRESS
-* [Sun Sensor]() -> to setup attitude control simulations with coarse estimation sun sensor simulated readings to test your algorithm -> IN PROGRESS
-* [EKF Star Sensor + IMU fusion for Satellites] -> Control algorithm for fine attitude estimation -> IN PROGRESS

 ## Podcasts or Talks